jtreminio/SwarmUI-RemoteGenApiExtension/README.md

 regular workflow like refining, upscaling, editing, etc.

 This extension does require some programming knowledge, at least to get the initial server wrapper built.
-I've included the [examples/microsoft-lens.py](examples/microsoft-lens.py) file if you'd like to try out Microsoft Lens.
+I've included [several examples](#get-started) to get you started quickly and painlessly.
 As I play with more new image models I will continue adding more examples you can use yourself.

 ## Get Started